elkowar/eww/docs/src/configuration.md

 There is a lot going on here, so let's step through this.

 We are creating a widget named `greeter`.
-This widget takes two attributes, called `text` and `name`, which must be set when the widget is used.
+This widget takes two attributes, called `text` and `name`.
+The declaration `?text` specifies that the `text`-attribute is optional, and can thus be left out.
+In that case, it's value will be the empty string `""`.
+The `name` attribute _must_ be provided.

 Now, we declare the body of our widget.
 We make use of a `box`, which we set a couple attributes of.